MateuszJalocha/Wages-analysis-and-football-players-classification/README.md

 The study analyzed the salaries of players depending on their position and the league in which their club plays.
 In addition, the wage determinants were verified with the division into leagues, where it turned out that:

 - **Premier League** - determinants were: player value (**0.0028**), age (**3 243**), potential (**1 047**), ability to perform tricks (**3 130**), is he a winger (**4681**),
-- **Bundesliga** - determinants are: player value (**0.0025**), defense skills (**176**), will ability (**247**), is he a winger (**5 381**),
+- **Bundesliga** - determinants are: player value (**0.0025**), defense skills (**176**), attacking volleys (**247**), is he a winger (**5 381**),
 - **Primera Division** - determinants are: player value (**0.0041**), age (**888**), is he a winger (**18 270**),
 - **Series A** - determinants are: player value (**0.0026**), age (**2 065**), potential (**549**), speed (**115**),
 - **Ligue 1** - determinants are: player value (**0.0021**), the overall score (**933**), the ability to keep a cool head when performing punishment (84), whether he is a sidekick (**-4 483**) or a winger (**1 712**).

-The values in parentheses indicate how much euros will increase earnings when the variable is increased by one unit.
+The values in parentheses indicate how much earnings (€) will increase when the variable is increased by one unit.
 In all leagues, the value of a footballer significantly influences earnings, and whether a footballer is a winger only in the A Series is not important.
 Recently, there has been a significant increase in the value of transfers of young talented footballers in the football world.
 Although their value is high, clubs often do not decide on a payroll disorder, which can be reflected in the fact that age has a significant positive impact on the earnings of players.

 In the second part, classification models were created (**KNN**, **Deciding Tree**, **Random Forest**), by means of which players were assigned to a position (middle defender, side defender, midfielder, side midfielder, striker, winger).
 A summary of the results is presented in the bar chart below.